 The Early Adopter site manager defines the deployment configuration that is applicable to the respective site.
 It must be taken into account that the site "Reliability and Availability" should not be affected in case of problems with the staged rollout components.
-For that purpose, a new special tag called "beta" can be set for that service during the staged-rollout period.
+For that purpose, a new special downtime state can be set during the staged-rollout period.